A deep learning approach to clustering visual arts: Experimental setting

 The above metrics are based on internal criteria.
 However, note that the eight periods into which the dataset we used can be broken down provide a form of ground truth.
 Furthermore, artworks can be further divided into 10 classes if we divide them by genre.
 In this way, we can also use external criteria such as the unsupervised clustering accuracy \citep{cai2010locally}, which is widely used in the unsupervised setting:

 where $y_i$ is the ground-truth label, $c_i$ is the cluster assignment, and $m$ varies over all possible one-to-one mappings between clusters and labels. $ACC$ differs from the usual classification accuracy in that it uses the mapping function $m$ to find the best mapping between the cluster assignment $c$ and the ground truth $y$.
 This mapping is necessary because an unsupervised algorithm can use a different label than the actual ground truth label to represent the same cluster.
+Another popular external metric, useful when knowledge of the ground truth is available, is the normalized mutual information \citep{vinh2010information}: